Search our range of undergraduate, postgraduate and professional courses.

 *These figures are correct at time of writing.
 Check Student Finance for up-to-date information.

 International students can apply for any of our integrated master’s degrees.
-If you apply for a course without a placement year, the Tier 4 Visa and financial requirements are the same as for any other undergraduate degree.
+If you apply for a course without a placement year, the Student visa and financial requirements are the same as for any other undergraduate degree.
 Please contact our enquiries team if you have specific questions about integrated master’s degrees with placements.

 Browser does not support script.